What Does it Take to Be an Electrical or Electronics Engineering Technician?

 The states with the most job growth for Electrical or Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Electrical or Electronics Engineering Technician
+Electrical or Electronics Engineering Technician Average Salary

 Electrical and Electronics Engineering Technicians who work in Alaska, District of Columbia, or Vermont, make the highest salaries.